-This 2nd edition replaces the version ISO 11611:2007 which has been revised with minor technical changes that affect design of garment overlap, lear strength, requirements for lining, etc. ISO 11611 certified clothing protects the wearer from sparks and short contact with fire and reduces the risk of electric shock from short accidental contact with electrical conductors (up to approx. 100 V DC. in normal welding conditions).
+This 2nd edition replaces the version ISO 11611:2007 which has been revised with minor technical changes that affect design of garment overlap, tear strength, requirements for lining, etc. ISO 11611 certified clothing protects the wearer from sparks and short contact with fire and reduces the risk of electric shock from short accidental contact with electrical conductors (up to approx. 100 V DC. in normal welding conditions).
 The protective garment suit shall completely cover the body (upper and lower torso, neck, arms to the wrist and legs to the ankle).
 This can be achieved by selecting a jacket and corresponding trousers, or a coverall.
 For complete security, it is necessary to supplement protection with suitable protective equipment for the head, face, hands and feet.
 Pleats in the garment exterior shall be avoided since they can act as trapping points for molten metal and sparks from welding activities.
 Always ensure the appropriate size is used.
 A stronger garment suit designed to provide extra protection over specific areas of the body can be considered to ensure adequate protection against exposure to sparks and flames.
 Additional protective garments are also offered such as sleeve covers, aprons and gaiters.
 When an apron is used, it shall cover the front of the body at least from side seam to side seam.
-Additional protective garments must alone meet the requirements of body at least from side seam to side seam.
 Additional protective garments must alone meet the requirements of this standard.
-This standard specifies two classes with performance requirements based on exposure to welding and heat radiation.
+This standard specifies two classes with performance requirements based on exposure to welding activities, where class one is the lowest level. activities, where class one is the lowest level.